mrisher/smtp-sts/reporting.md

 # Related Technologies

-* This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add RFC ref).
+* This document is intended as a companion to the specification for SMTP MTA Strict Transport Security [@!I-D.ietf-uta-mta-sts].
 * SMTP-TLSRPT defines a mechanism for sending domains that are compatible with MTA-STS or DANE to share success and failure statistics with recipient domains.
-DANE is defined in [@!RFC6698] and MTA-STS is defined in [TODO : Add RFC ref]
+DANE is defined in [@!RFC6698] and MTA-STS is defined in [@!I-D.ietf-uta-mta-sts].

 # Reporting Policy